robb-j/r0b-blog/post/minimal-rpi-kiosk.md

 I felt this was a waste as all I wanted was to run chrome.
 I didn't need a window manager, or any of the countless pre-installed apps that come with raspbian.
-I wanted a minimal footprint on the pi, with hopefully just chrome.
+I wanted a minimal footprint on the pi, with hopefully only chrome.

 Then I found [this blog post](https://www.sylvaindurand.org/launch-chromium-in-kiosk-mode/), which promised to do all of that.